uyuni-project/tetra/README.md

 Sometimes you will have jar files distributed along with the source archive that will end up in `src/`: you don't want that, just run `gjp purge-jars` to have them moved to the kit.
 The command will generate a symlink back to the original, so builds will not fail.

-Once built, you are advised to grab an "informational" pom.xml (via `gjp get-pom` or Maven Central) in order to generate its spec.
+Once built, you should get a pom.xml file (via `gjp get-pom`, see above) in order to generate its spec.

 #### Optional: running networkless dry-run builds